BIOL275-MSUM/eda-CForEffort/README.md

 manually dropped into the project folder once downloaded.
 There were three files, but only the file labeled taxon.txt contained relevant information.
-Once the file was in the project folder, it could be read in and transformed into a tibble using the read\_tsv(“\[file name\]”) function from the tibble package (Muller and Wickham, 2020).
+Once the file was in the project folder, it could be read in and transformed into a tibble using the tibble package (Muller and Wickham, 2020).
 This imported the data in a manner that would allow for more convenient analysis and modification in the future.

 Finally, the occurrence data for each of the seven species were acquired using the function with the amount limit being set at its maximum to